 Oia feels like a movie set – you find yourself stopping at every corner to take pictures.
 There’s something about the combination of white houses and deep blue waters that just gives you a special type of glow, every photo looks effortlessly dreamy.
 Everywhere you turn there are bloggers and influencers running around looking for the perfect spot and wedding photographers setting up tripods.
-Everyone is looking for the best spot to take their Santorini pictures!
+Everyone is looking for the best Instagram spots to take their Santorini pictures!

 It’s a lot of fun but it can also be quite crowded and stressful.
 Read about some of the things we loved and hated about Santorini here.